 Outcome: The Class Profile for the Class of 2018 is available here.

 Goal 2: Support student interest in service and leadership through structured co-curricular activities and a curriculum model that adapts to allow students the opportunity to pursue service and leadership opportunities.

 Outcome: Successful implementation of the Master’s Project, the PA Student Society philanthropic activities, interprofessional opportunities and student leadership/participation in the PA Student Society, NCAPA, AAPA, NHSC and the Paul Ambrose Scholar Programs.

 Goal 3: Prepare our faculty to excel in utilizing “engaged learning” strategies that effectively educate students to deliver patient-centered, evidence-based care to all patients.

-Goal 5: Develop innovative teaching and curriculum methods that prepare PA graduates to meet the unknown future needs of the health care delivery system.
+Goal 5: Continue to develop innovative teaching and curriculum methods that prepare PA graduates to meet the future needs of the health care delivery system.

-Outcome: The 27-month Master of Science in Physician Assistant Studies curriculum has been developed andbegan implementation in January 2013.
+Outcome: The newly revised 27-month Master of Science in Physician Assistant Studies curriculum began in January 2015 with the Class of 2017.
 To learn more, visit the curriculum section of the website.

-Goal 8: Renovate the Gerald L. Francis Center as a premier academic facility through the use of sustainable building practices.
+Goal 7: Maintain the Gerald L. Francis Center as a premier academic facility through the use of sustainable practices.

-Outcome: The renovated academic facilities are complete and support engaged learning through the inclusion of: state-of-the-art human anatomy lab, fresh (animal) tissue dissection lab, clinical skills lab, five outpatient exam rooms, cardiopulmonary auscultation lab and small group study rooms.
+Outcome: The LEED silver certified Gerald Francis Center supports engaged learning through the inclusion of a state-of-the-art human anatomy lab, a fresh (animal) tissue dissection lab, a clinical skills lab, five outpatient exam rooms, a cardiopulmonary auscultation lab and multiple small group study rooms.
 New in 2016 is an updated video system that will be used to enhance student interaction with standardized patients.